sbenhoff007/GMS2-Simple-Inventory/README.md

-# GMS2-Simple-Inventory
+# GMS2 Simple Inventory

-GMS2 Simple Inventory
+This repo was created using the [GMS2 Simple Inventory Tutorial](https://www.yoyogames.com/en/blog/coffee-break-tutorials-simple-inventory-gml).